WisdomPandovic/Model-Portfolio/README.md

 The Chisom Okeke Portfolio App is a web application showcasing the portfolio of Chisom Okeke, a Nigerian model and influencer.
 The app provides information about Chisom, including her biography, measurements, polaroid images, video showcase, collaborations, and more.

 ## Features
-Navigation: Easy navigation through the portfolio sections using the top navigation bar.
+1. Navigation: Easy navigation through the portfolio sections using the top navigation bar.
-Biography: Learn about Chisom's background, career, and passion for fashion and modeling.
+2. Biography: Learn about Chisom's background, career, and passion for fashion and modeling.
-Measurements: Get detailed information about Chisom's physical measurements.
+3. Measurements: Get detailed information about Chisom's physical measurements.
-Polaroid Gallery: View a stunning gallery of polaroid images featuring Chisom.
+4. Polaroid Gallery: View a stunning gallery of polaroid images featuring Chisom.
-Video Showcase: Watch a video showcasing Chisom's work and style.
+5. Video Showcase: Watch a video showcasing Chisom's work and style.
-Collaborations: Explore Chisom's collaborations with various partners.
+6. Collaborations: Explore Chisom's collaborations with various partners.
-Contact Form: Connect with Chisom using the provided contact form.
+7. Contact Form: Connect with Chisom using the provided contact form.

 ## Live Demo
-Visit the live demo of the Chisom Okeke Portfolio App here.
+Check out the live demo: [Chisom Okeke Portfolio](https://abisola-nail-studio.vercel.app/)

-Usage
+## Usage
-Describe how users can navigate through your app and make the best use of its features.
+Clone the repository: git clone https://github.com/WisdomPandovic/Model-Portfolio.git

+Open index.html in your preferred web browser.

 ## Technologies Used
 1. HTML5